ashleybaxter/iamashley/_posts/2016-01-07-the-business-i-want-to-build.markdown

 I did't have the luxury of time on my side, so I started with a product a third party had created, using their platform to sell it through.

 The one thing I do control, and what I spent the majority of my time and money on, was an online presence.
-A website that embodies the type of insurance company I've always wanted to create (<a href="http://simpleasmilk.com/case-studies/insurance-by-jack/">case study</a>).
+A website that embodies the type of insurance company I've always wanted to create (there's a <a href="http://simpleasmilk.com/case-studies/insurance-by-jack/">case study</a> on that).

 No corporate blabber, just insurance on a first-name basis with design at its core.

 <h2>The Cons</h2>

-It may be efficient and low-cost to launch as an affiliate, but there are a lot of cons.
+It may be efficient and low-cost to launch as an affiliate, but there are a lot of drawback.

 Firstly, I think the term itself has negative connotations.
 It conjures thoughts of sleazy marketing tactics or low quality products.

 The best way to approach being an affiliate is to develop a resource (for example, a blog) that delivers value to people.
 Through sharing this value you build trust with an audience, making it easier to sell recommended products through your blog.
+Read <a href="http://www.smartpassiveincome.com/affiliate-marketing-strategies/">Pat Flynn's blog</a> for a better idea.

 In other words, being an affiliate works much better when it isn't your primary or sole source of income.